 Verdict: If you’re looking for a simple stool that’s made well and suits shorter players, the Eastrock Foldable Guitar Seat could be a good option for you.
 It boasts features normally associated with more expensive models, making it an excellent value proposition if you aren’t worried about height adjustment or having a swiveling seat.

-High load capacity and great ergonomics in a compact stool
+High load capacity and great ergonomics in a compact stool.

-The Pyle PYG60 Folding Guitar Stool is a great option for any guitarist who likes the idea of an X style (crossed legs) design, but also wants the comfort and support of a back rest.
+The Pyle PYG60 Folding Guitar Stool is a great option for any guitarist who likes the idea of an X-style (crossed legs) design, but also wants the comfort and support of a backrest.
 Like other stools in this style, it does fold completely flat, so it’s a breeze to move around.
 The padding on both the seat base and the back rest is thick and dense, making it extremely comfortable for players of all sizes.
-The seat and backrest are clad in hard wearing PU, not only does it last well and look good, it’s also super easy to take care of, with cleaning requiring nothing more than a wipe with a damp cloth.
+The seat and backrest are clad in hard-wearing PU.
+Not only does it last well and look good, it’s also super easy to take care of, with cleaning requiring nothing more than a wipe with a damp cloth.

-The guitar cradle is located at the front, and is wrapped in soft EVA foam, which will prevent damage to the finish of your guitar if that’s where you choose to keep it.
+The guitar cradle is located at the front and is wrapped in soft EVA foam, which will prevent damage to the finish of your guitar if that’s where you choose to keep it.
 It doesn’t feature a neck securing point, but there is a slight recess in the front of the chair that helps to secure the neck.
 The stand is big enough to accommodate full size acoustic guitars, electric guitars and basses, and it does fold away when it’s not in use.